Rajeshwari-Rudra/rr-nest-api/README.md

 - With NestJS you can build Rest API’s, MVC applications, microservices, GraphQL applications, Web Sockets or CLI’s and CRON jobs.
 - It uses the best of Node.js, TypeScript, and bullet-proof architectural patterns.
 - The structure of this NESI app is mostly based on Angular.
+- Add a halderbars named 'hbs' template to repo.

 ## Installation